 Leveraging the fact that we are talking about hardening, I'd like to highlight that secure connections (HTTPS) also need hardening.
 The majority of cryptographic vulnerabilities are related to misconfiguration or the use of broken algorithms.
 Check this article for more information and consider using this tool to test the quality of your SSL/TLS configuration.
 Also, note that SSL is out of the game as I mentioned in the previous article.
 PCI-DSS 3.1 has already updated it.

 Update everything: OS packages, framework dependencies, libraries, everything.
 New versions tend to fix new bugs and, hopefully, not introduce more.
 As more applications tend to have outdated versions, fewer people use the updated versions, making you a less attractive target than the outdated ones.
 For Rails, you have the bundler-audit gem.

 Limit the scope of API Keys: don't allow everything.
 Review all your keys.
 It's like using

 chmod 777or running your application as root.
 Follow the concept of Least Privilege to minimize the impact of eventual breaches.
 Review your API key scopes and fix them.

 Prevent Race Conditions

-You may have seen race conditions out there on Facebook, Digital Ocean and others.
-Race condition attack, in this case also known as Time of Check / Time of Use (TOC/TOU), represents some problems introduced by concurrency when it needs to change the state of a shared object.
-Such race conditions can only be prevented using a pessimist lock (damn weird name).
-Rails example:
+You may have seen race conditions out there on Facebook, Digital Ocean, and others.
+A race condition attack, in this case also known as Time of Check/Time of Use (TOC/TOU), represents some problems introduced by concurrency when it needs to change the state of a shared object.
+Such race conditions can only be prevented using a pessimistic lock (a weird name, indeed).
+Here's a Rails example:

 account = Account.find(1) account.with_lock do # This block is called within a transaction, # account is already locked. account.balance -= 100 account.save! end